Skip to main content

-2022-23 Council Members
+2025-26 Council Members

-Rebecca W. Brendel, JD, MD is an associate professor of psychiatry at Harvard Medical School, where she is associate director of and director of the Master’s Degree Program at the Center for Bioethics.
+Rebecca W. Brendel, JD, MD is chair of the Council on Ethical and Judicial Affairs (CEJA).
+Dr. Brendel is an associate professor of psychiatry at Harvard Medical School (HMS), where she is director of the HMS Center for Bioethics and its Master of Science Degree Program.
 Dr Brendel bases her clinical work at Massachusetts General Hospital and focuses on challenges arising at the intersection of psychiatry, medicine, ethics, law, and human rights.

 Michael G. Knight, MD, MHSP is an assistant professor of medicine at The George Washington University School of Medicine and Health Sciences.
 Dr Knight is the associate chief quality and population health officer, head of healthcare delivery transformation, and medical director of community primary care at The George Washington Medical Faculty Associates where he directs the development, implementation, and maintenance of quality and patient safety initiatives and the utilization of ethical standards to guide clinician performance at the individual and organizational level.